- 1 Emotional Support Animals (ESA)

-Examples of different support animals include a dog that helps its owner deal with the symptoms of depression, a cat that notifies its owner to approaching seizures, and a bird that alarms its hearing compromised owner to surrounding sounds.
+Examples of different support animals include a dog that helps its owner deal with the symptoms of depression, a cat that notifies its owner of approaching seizures, and a bird that alarms its hearing compromised owner to surrounding sounds.

-Despite the excess of laws requiring landlords to provide ESAs with reasonable accommodations, these laws do not extend to the use of hotels, motels, stores, and/or restaurants.
-That is because these places are not considered as dwellings by the FHA for the function of laws protecting the usage of emotional support animals.
+Despite the excess of laws requiring landlords to provide an ESA with reasonable accommodations, these laws do not extend to the use of hotels, motels, stores, and/or restaurants.
+That is because these places are not considered as dwellings by the FHA for the function of laws protecting the usage of emotional animals.
 Instead, these places treat the support animal as a pet and do not grant it any further rights.

 Rules Concerning The Training of ESA

 Emotional support animals are not required by the FHA to be trained.
-This is due to the fact that the animal’s company alone acts as a alleviating factor in aiding the owner deal with emotional impairments, including depression and anxiety.
+This is due to the fact that the animal’s company alone acts as an alleviating factor in aiding the owner deal with emotional impairments, including depression and anxiety.

 Documents to be Provided to Landlords

-The patient is required by law to provide a letter by a physician to the landlord that states that the animal is prescribed as a treatment program that aids in lessoning the person’s symptoms.
+The patient is required by law to provide a letter by a physician to the landlord that states that the animal is prescribed as a treatment program that aids in lessening the person’s symptoms.
 If the landlord does not receive such letter, the patient displaying said animal as an emotional support animal in order to go around pet restrictions will be violating federal law.

 Every landlord and property manager has the legal right to verify the disability with the mental health professional.
 If the landlord does verify the disability, he or she must accommodate the occupant’s application to have an emotional support animal.
 Failing to accommodate such animal is a violation of federal law because the landlord would be discriminating against a disabled person.